Who Is Jennifer Beals?

 In August of 2012, Beals began starring in a new web series, Lauren, for WIGS, a YouTube channel that produces original content with female leads.

-Beals was married to Alexandre Rockwell from 1986 to 1996, and she married husband Ken Dixon in 1998.
+Beals was married to Alexandre Rockwell from 1986 to 1996, and married Ken Dixon in 1998.
 She and Dixon have one daughter together, and Beals has two stepchildren from Dixon's previous marriage.

 Outside of her acting career, Beals stays active as a tri-athlete and gay-rights activist.